-Alumni Awards selection committee
+Alumni Awards selection sub committee

-The categories for the Alumni Awards are:
+The categories for the Alumni Achievement Awards are:

-- Alumni Award for Community Achievement
+Alumni Award for Cultural Contribution

-- Alumni Award for International Achievement
+Alumni Award for International Achievement

-- Alumni Award for Professional Achievement
+Alumni Award for Professional Achievement

-- Young Alumni Award for Achievement
+Outstanding achievements of Young Alumni Award

-Graduate Medals selection committee
+Graduate Medals selection sub committee

 The primary role of the GMSC is to consider, and where appropriate, make decisions to award medals presented on an annual basis by the Alumni Council under the Alumni Awards Program.